bruxy70/Home-Assistant-ESPHome-Weather-Station/README.md

 ### Architecture

 The Nextion display is connected via 4 wires: GND, +5V, RX and TX.
 So to control the display is extremely easy - just connect these 4 wires to the corresponsing ports in any Arduino board and you are set.
-In thsi project I am using Wemos D1 mini.
+In this project I am using Wemos D1 mini.
 But in some other projects I have the display connected to Sonoff 4ch or even Sonoff Basic (the only challenge with these is to find the pin with 5V, but this is not that hard).

 ### Design